 Yes, you read that correctly—there are dolphins in Hong Kong!
-Not grey ones of the common variety, but rare pink dolphins which are officially known as Chinese White Dolphins (Sousa Chinensis).
-Due to the expansion of blood vessels under their skin for heat regulation, most of the dolphins will appear pink.
-People have been aware of their presence for over 300 years, but they only came into the mainstream focus during the construction of the Chek Lap Kok airport in the late 80s.
+Not grey ones of the common variety, but rare pink dolphins which are officially known as Chinese white dolphins (Sousa chinensis).
+Interestingly, while other Chinese white dolphins become grey or white in adulthood, the Chinese white dolphins around Hong Kong and Macau turn pink, a characteristic which is commonly attributed to the expansion of blood vessels under their skin for heat regulation combined with the uniquely murky waters they inhabit in the Pearl River Delta.
+People have been aware of their presence for over 300 years, but they only came into the mainstream focus during the construction of the Chek Lap Kok airport in the late 80s and early 90s.
 Since then, they have become a beloved part of the local ecosystem and were chosen to be the official mascot for the Hong Kong handover ceremony in 1997.

 As someone who has grown up and lived in cities all my life, I thought bats were creatures of woodland areas, caves, and forests.
 So imagine my surprise when I encountered bats while bouncing a rubber ball in Hong Kong!
 Everyone I told said that I must have been mistaken.
 I doubted myself until another night, when I saw them again!
 They couldn’t be birds, I reasoned.
 These creatures seemed to flutter about, whereas birds have more of a glide in their flight.
 I searched online and learned that there are, in fact, lots of wild bats in Hong Kong.

 Most bats in Hong Kong feed on insects.
-A Japanese Pipistrelle with a body length of 4cm, the smallest in the local area, eats about 3,000 mosquito-sized insects a night.
+A Japanese pipistrelle with a body length of four centimetres, the smallest in the local area, eats about 3,000 mosquito-sized insects a night.
 An enemy of my enemy is my friend!
 Bats also contribute to the environment by spreading the seeds of local trees through their droppings.
 Let’s take a moment to salute these wonderful animals.

 Where can you go for bat watching?
 There are several night hikes in the New Territories that are ideal.
 You can also use special listening devices called bat detectors to listen in on their echolocation.
 Or, if you’re like me, find some friends to play basketball with at night and look up every once in a while.

 Anyway, the other day, I came across a wild pig in Sha Tin.
-It was a young male, around 50kg or so.
+It was a young male, around 50 kilograms or so.
 We spotted each other from afar, giving both of us time to react.
 My whole life flashed before my eyes.
 What was I to do?
 I figured my best bet was to stay still and wait for him to pass.
 Provoking him was the last thing I wanted to do.
 I spotted a metal fence on one side, so I made sure I was ready to hop over it if he decided to charge.
 After a bit of a standoff, he decided that I wasn’t much of a threat.
 With one eye on me the whole time, he trotted by, and disappeared into the bushes.
-Luckily, I had my camera with me that day.
-Avoiding sudden movements, I took it out and filmed this rare experience (above).